sant123/word-search-game/README.md

 # Getting Started

-* Create a folder called `schemas` at the root of this project
+* Create a Yaml file
-* Place your Yaml files inside `schemas`

-Yaml files should follow this structure:
+Yaml files need to follow this structure:

 ```yml
 title: Any title